dhamijam/dhamijam/README.md

-👋 Hi, I’m Mohit Dhamija
-A passionate data analytics professional with over 12 years of experience in sales operations, customer success, and data-driven decision-making.
+👋 Hi, I’m Mohit Dhamija, a passionate data analytics professional with over 12 years of experience in sales operations, customer success, and data-driven decision-making.
 Currently pursuing a Master's in Analytics at Northeastern University, I thrive at the intersection of business insights and advanced analytics tools.

 🛠️ **Technical Expertise**